Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

  ![Screenshot showing usage of PowerShell remoting tunnelled via SSH](./ps_remoting_usage_via_arc_agent.png)

-### Module 4: Monitor your Azure Arc-enabled servers using Azure Monitor, Change Tracking and Inventory
+### Module 4: Monitor your Azure Arc-enabled servers using Azure Monitor

 #### Objective

 In this module, you will learn how to deploy the Azure Monitor agent to your Arc-enabled Windows and Linux machines, how to deploy the dependency agent to your Arc-enabled Windows machines, how to enable the _VM Insights_ solution to start monitoring your machines using Azure Monitor, how to run queries on the Log analytics workspace and how to configure alerts.
-In addition, you will learn how to use the Change Tracking and Inventory features to track changes in your machine.
-Change Tracking and Inventory is an built-in Azure service, provided by Azure Automation.
-The new version uses the Azure Monitor Agent AMA as opposed to the Log Analytics Agent.
-You will be using the new version in this exercise.

 #### Task 1: Monitor your Arc-enabled servers' performance using VMInsights